Specialized Therapy

 • Recurrent episodes of binge eating

-• Binge eating not associated with the use of inappropriate compensation as in Bulimia or Anorexia.
+• Binge eating not associated with inappropriate compensation as in Bulimia or Anorexia

 A Higher Level of Care